 In the case of solar power, the number of panels you choose depends on:

-On average throughout the year, a 1kW solar power system will produce approximately 3.8kW/h of electricity per day.
-A 1.5kW solar power stem would therefore produce an average 5.7kW per day.
-If you wish to be carbon neutral or completely independent of the grid by also installing a battery, you simply need to divide your daily usage (in kW/h) by 3.8 to work out the kilowatt size of your system.
+On average throughout the year, a 3 kW solar power system will produce approximately 10.8 kWh of electricity per day.
+If you wish to be carbon neutral or completely independent of the grid by also installing a battery, you simply need to divide your daily usage (on your bill in kWh) by 3.6 to work out the kilowatt size of your system.

 Yes!
-Recent property sales have proven that a solar system loses very little value over its life, and when the Solar Credits and Feed-in tariff are considered, your solar power system will probably be worth more in the future than you paid for it.
-It is possible to remove the system and reinstall it on another house, however this is a costly and difficult procedure and it is not recommended.
+Recent property sales have proven that a solar system loses very little value over its life.
+It may be possible to remove the system and reinstall it on another house, however this is a costly and difficult procedure and it is not recommended.
 A solar power system is a very wise financial and capital investment, especially given the rising price of electricity and the growing demand for energy efficient homes.
 You could ask yourself: “Would I pay a bit more for a home with low running costs?”

 All hardware is installed with virtually no alterations to your house.
 For tin roofs the frames are mounted directly to the roof and for tile roofs, a few tiles are removed, the frame is mounted into the rafters and then the tiles are replaced.
 The cables are normally installed inside the roof, walls, or underfloor, sometimes inside of conduit depending on the system type, and only as a last resort on an external wall.
 We strive to ensure minimal aesthetic impact to your home.

-Solar panels obviously require sunlight to produce electricity, but a certain amount of minor shading won’t dramatically reduce your system’s performance.
+Solar panels obviously require sunlight to produce electricity, but minor or light dappled shading won’t dramatically reduce your system’s performance.
 We always design our systems to avoid shading throughout the day and can recommend products that are far better at dealing with any shade impact, (such as our microinverters).
 This is one reason why we prefer to conduct a free assessment at your home before we provide a quotation.
-Ask us you are concerned about shading.
+Ask us if you are concerned about shading.

 If required, we can design a small backup system, incorporating a solar panel, battery and inverter, that can provide you with backup power in emergency situations.
 Please note however that these systems come at a higher cost than the solar power system.